 Would trading deadlines need to shift to accommodate settlement processing?

 Would FX transactions need to be executed simultaneously with securities trades?
 If so, how would that impact optimization of FX execution?
+What types of real time technologies would need to be implemented to facilitate this?

 How much might FX costs increase as traders lose flexibility on timing?

-Can the FX market adjust to provide T0 FX settlement on a PVP basis?
+Can the FX market adjust to provide compressed FX trading, booking, confirmation and T0 FX settlement on a PVP basis?

 Is there a potential for an increase in Herstatt risk if PVP cannot be achieved on FX trades needed to facilitate securities trades?

+What role could tokenized securities and blockchain rails with on-ledger cash play in future cross-border T0 scenarios?

 Cash Funding/Liquidity for international investors both retail and institutional